 Okay, so… Let’s talk colors!

 Colors are pretty, and they’re also pretty fundamental to painting.
-When painting, we want to be able to access and manipulate colors easily to do fun stuff like :ref:mixing`mixing_colors` them together or matching them to create visual harmony or contrast.
+When painting, we want to be able to access and manipulate colors easily to do fun stuff like mixing them together or matching them to create visual harmony or contrast.
 We also want to be able to quickly find our favorite shades of red or favorite tints of blue without thinking or working too hard.
 All of this becomes even more important the more colors we have access to!

 Naturally, the first thing we do is organize the colors, usually based on what we see in nature.
 For example, we tend to order hues in the order that they appear in a rainbow, and we think about brightness of values as a tonal range from white to black.
-Of course, nature itself is tied to physics, and the order of hues and the concept of brightness has everything to do with the wavelength and energy or light as it bounces around and eventually enters our eyes.
+Of course, nature itself is tied to physics, and the order of hues and the concept of brightness has everything to do with the wavelength and energy of light as it bounces around and eventually enters our eyes.

 In the case of traditional media, we order the colors (hues) by how they result from mixes of other colors, starting with the subtractive primary colors: cyan, magenta, yellow.
 Mixing each primary color with each other reveals three secondary colors: violet, orange, and green.
 Mixing between those colors creates tertiary colors, and so on - the variations of hues between each named color are practically limitless!
 Thinking of colors in this way creates a circle of hues that artists call “the color wheel”!
 Each one of these hues can be made lighter (tint) or darker (shade) by mixing with white or black, respectively, and any color can be made less saturated (more gray or muted) by mixing with another color on the opposite side of the color wheel.